zhangdege/pywazi/README.md

-If you can't read Simplified Chinese, you can read the English version of the document. (not finished, to be published in a few days)
+If you can't read Simplified Chinese, you can read the English version of the document. (not finished)

 English translation progress: